GrupoDiana/BRT-Documentation/docs/osc/control.md

 When a valid silence measurement has been published for the output pair, both levels are `-inf`.
 This includes output pairs receiving no signal, and does not require calibration.
 If a signal is being processed but the output pair is not calibrated, the measurement is invalid.
 Invalid output pairs and unavailable current measurements also return `valid=false`.

-#### Example
+#### Examples

+Assuming that BeRTA receives: `/control/getOutputSoundLeveldBSPL 0`.
+Then:

+- For an uncalibrated output pair processing a signal:

+    BeRTA sends: `/control/getOutputSoundLeveldBSPL 0 false -inf -inf "Output channels 0-1 have an active signal but are not calibrated."`

+- If channels 0-1 are calibrated, they have a calibration offset of 100 dB and their digital levels are –24.6 dBFS and –18.7 dBFS.
+And that the safety limiter is not configured or is not working:

+    BeRTA sends: `/control/getOutputSoundLeveldBSPL 0 true 75.4 81.3""`

-Assuming channels 0–1 are calibrated and the safety limiter is reducing their output to 80 dBSPL:
+- If channels 0-1 are calibrated, they have a calibration offset of 100 dB and their digital levels are –24.6 dBFS and –18.7 dBFS.
+And that the safety limiter is reducing their output to 80 dBSPL:

-BeRTA receives: `/control/getOutputSoundLeveldBSPL 0`

-BeRTA sends: `/control/getOutputSoundLeveldBSPL 0 true 80 80 ""`
+    BeRTA sends: `/control/getOutputSoundLeveldBSPL 0 true 75.4 80 ""`

-For a valid silent output pair:
+- For a valid silent output pair:

     BeRTA sends: `/control/getOutputSoundLeveldBSPL 0 true -inf -inf ""`

-For an uncalibrated output pair processing a signal:

-BeRTA sends: `/control/getOutputSoundLeveldBSPL 0 false -inf -inf "Output channels 0-1 have an active signal but are not calibrated."`

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">